Published: January 12th 2012January 12th 2012

 We then got to the river, all of the kids whined until one stepped in to cross, and they all shut up and followed suit.
-The other part of this danegerous route that I don't understand is Berenice really, really likes clean clothes.
-Like I seriously can never use the washing machine since she's always
+The other part of this dangerous route that

 Samuel needed help at one point on the trail and asked me for it.
 I'm so mean!
 I just laughed at him and took a picture of him!
 (I did help after!)

-extending her anywhere even though she sure tried!
+using it!
+So of course, when we had to cross the river and she was in her tennis shoes, she tried to go from rock to rock.
+She's like a midget compared to me without her heels, so her legs weren't extending her anywhere even though she sure tried!
 She actually held all of us up for a decent amount of time since she tried to cross the river without getting wet (she did this on the way there as well).
 At this point the German couple were really pissed off, and then I told them there was another way back!
+Haha!

 There are more photos below